The Maths Mastery Approach at Little Gaddesden

 through representation, variation, making connections

-and continual review of current knowledge”
+and continual review of current knowledge and skills”

 Key principles of our approach

 Our teaching for mastery is underpinned by the NCETM’s 5 big ideas:

 Our lessons are broken down into small steps that gradually unfold the concept, providing access for all children and leading to a generalisation of the concept and the ability to apply the concept to a range of contexts.

 Representation and Structure

 Moving between abstract, pictorial and concrete representations expose the mathematical structure being taught and allow pupils to develop a true conceptual understanding.

 To help our pupils develop mastery and mathematical fluency, we believe pupils must be exposed to a range of reasoning and problem solving style questions every lesson alongside discussion with peers.